Best USB Microphone for Vocals & Musical Instruments - 2023

 Class Compliant USB; Windows 8.1, Windows 10, and Mac OS X or later; USB 1.0 or 2.0, and 64 MB or more of RAM.

 The Rode NT-USB includes a pop filter and a 3.5mm headphone jack for zero latency monitoring.
-It also has a mix knob and volume knob for monitoring adjustments.
-It has a warm midrange sound signature and smooth high frequency range.
-It sounds similar to the newer Rode NT1 XLR mic, which is known for its tonality that sounds close to a Neumann U67.
+It has a mix knob and volume knob for monitoring adjustments.
+Its warm midrange sound signature and smooth high frequency range that’s great for reproducing the human voice.

 In terms of build quality, the mic itself feels solid and the included pop filter does a good job of mitigating plosives.
 Microphone signal and recording quality are really good.
 The neutral/warm sound signature works great for voice overs and sung vocals that need a more vintage touch.
 It also pairs perfectly with brighter sounding acoustic guitars.